The website of the Sydney Buildings Householders’ Association

 Details of the aims and activities of SBHA can be found under the appropriate heading at the top of this page.

-Spanning almost two centuries the houses show an interesting diversity of size and appearance.
+The houses in Sydney Buildings are primarily from the late Georgian and Regency period (1790-1830), although at the southern end of the road there are 10 houses dating from the 1930s and one much more recent.
+Overall, the houses show an interesting diversity of size and appearance.
 All have splendid views of the city and its beautiful Abbey.
-The lower-numbered ones back directly onto the Kennet and Avon Canal.
+The lower-numbered ones at the northern end back directly onto the Kennet and Avon Canal.
 Further up the road they look out over meadows and woods belonging to the National Trust.

 There is magnificent walking country all around Bath, and Sydney Buildings gives easy access to some of the best of it.
 Just across the road there is National Trust farmland reaching up to Claverton Down and the Bath University campus.
 Up there you’ll find the splendid Bath Skyline Walk – six miles of way-marked trails through meadows and woods rich in wildlife and rare plants.

 Across the canal the old towpath is a boon to walkers and cyclists.
 You can follow it down into the city, or into the country towards lovely destinations such as Bathampton and Bradford-on-Avon.
-Or from March to September you can take the Waterbus to Bathampton.
 If you’re lucky you’ll see a kingfisher, or heron as well as ducks, swans and moorhens.